Scientific

 In Fall 2022, I started a Chemistry Ph.D.
 Program at Portland State University, where I work in The Regional Laboratory for the Science of Cultural Heritage Conservation.
 Below you can find projects I have been a part of, in conjunction with museums, librarys, and cultural centers in the Pacific Northwest.

-The Chachalu Museum, located in Grand Ronde, Oregon, loaned us four objects to study- three glass containers that have been woven around and one woven pipe.
-We studied these objects using XRF, 2D and 3D x-ray imaging, and DART-MS and were able to find a couple tidbits of information about the objects.
+The Chachalu Museum, located in Grand Ronde, Oregon, loaned us a few objects to study- three glass containers that have been woven around and one woven pipe.
+We studied these objects using XRF, 2D and 3D x-ray imaging, and DART-MS and were able to find tidbits of information about the objects.

 Woven Pipe